Updated Oct 30th, 2024

 What Does the Google Analytics Update Mean for My Business?

-Google has announced that on July 1, 2023, their current version of Google Analytics, version 3, will stop functioning and will be replaced by next-generation analytics in Google Analytics version 4.
-After that point, data you previously accessed in Google Analytics 3 will no longer be available.
+As of July 1, 2023, the old version of Google Analytics, called Universal Analytics, has stopped functioning and has been replaced by next-generation analytics in Google Analytics version 4.
+After that point, data you previously accessed in Universal Analytics will no longer be available.

 Now’s the time to create a new Google Analytics 4 account and ensure that your setup is complete.
 If you haven’t converted yet, that’s okay!
-V Digital Services can assist you with setting this up, allowing you to gather the historical insights you need to measure your results over time when Universal Analytics (GA3) stops processing hits next summer.
+V Digital Services can assist you with setting this up.
 If you are already collecting the data you need in Google Analytics 4, we would like to ensure we get access to be prepared for reporting changes.

 How To Set Up Google Analytics 4

-GA4 isn’t easy to configure.
+While learning GA4 basics is simple, Google Analytics isn’t easy to configure when you first set it up.
 We highly recommend following Google’s tutorial on how to add a Google Analytics 4 property to a site that already has analytics.
-Following this guide will ensure you don’t remove your existing Google Analytics 3 and will keep both analytics firing alongside one another.
-We recommend against the upgrade option, as it will remove your access to Google Analytics 3 and only allow access to Google Analytics 4.
+Following this guide will ensure you don’t remove your existing Universal Analytics and will keep both analytics firing alongside one another.
+We recommend against the upgrade option, as it will remove your access to Universal Analytics and only allow access to Google Analytics 4.

 V Digital Services is Your Industry Partner for Google Analytics 4